 “It’s my belief that no matter what somebody did to end up in prison, whenever they pass away, all sins are paid on death,” he says.
 “The only person that can judge you when you pass away is God, and the only thing we can do for you is give you a proper burial and treat you with the same respect we would treat anyone else.”

 Ten days after the rain-soaked funerals of late January, the cemetery’s red clay is still sticky and slick.
 College men finishing a jog on Bowers Avenue walk up the driveway to the fraternity house and disappear through the doors.
 A stone’s throw away, the freshly filled graves are tidy and quiet.
 Carnes Funeral Home has provided temporary markers that will be replaced by permanent stones when the inmates finish them.
 The disturbed dirt has been flattened by a tractor, smoothed into a clean slate for next spring’s new grass.
-Nearby, four more freshly dug graves are waiting.If you like what you just read, click HERE to donate now.
+Nearby, four more freshly dug graves are waiting.To support journalism like this, donate to the Texas Observer.